 Resource Clearing Price - is the clearing price in the Base Residual Auction or Incremental Auctions as determined by optimization algorithm for each auction.
-The Resource Clearing Price within an LDA is equal to the sum of (1) the marginal value of system capacity; and (2) the Locational Price Adder, if any, for the LDA; and (3) product-specific price adder/decrement, if any, for the LDA..
-Effective with the 2018/2019 Delivery Year, the Resource Clearing Price for Capacity Performance Resources in the Unconstrained Market Area is the marginal value of system capacity.
+The Resource Clearing Price within an LDA is equal to the sum of (1) the marginal value of system capacity; and (2) the Locational Price Adder, if any, for the LDA.
+The Resource Clearing Price for Capacity Performance Resources in the Unconstrained Market Area is the marginal value of system capacity.
 PJM posts the Resource Clearing Prices for all resources that clear in the Base Residual Auction and all Buy Bids and Sell Offers that clear in the Incremental Auctions.